canada-ca/ore-ero/_data/forms/README.md

   - preset: relatedCode
 ```

-#### selectCode, selectDesign, selectPartnership, selectResearch, selectSoftware and selectStandard
+#### selectCode, selectDesign, selectPartnership, selectSoftware and selectStandard
-The selectCode, as well as the selectDesign, the selectPartnership, the selectResearch, the selectSoftware and the selectStandard presets display a `<select>` widget allowing the user to select an already existing project in order to edit it or add a new linked element (releases, uses, administrations, etc.).
+The selectCode, as well as the selectDesign, the selectPartnership, the selectSoftware and the selectStandard presets display a `<select>` widget allowing the user to select an already existing project in order to edit it or add a new linked element (releases, uses, administrations, etc.).
 The whole point of these presets are to auto-fill the corresponding section of the form when selecting an existing project.

 In the schema, these usually display only the project name fields (english and french).